WenzhiDong/PyBer_Analysis/README.md

 # PyBer_Analysis
 ## Overview
 PyBer is a drive-sharing app.
 I will do analysis for them to improve access to ride-sharing services and determine affordability for underserved neighbourhoods.
-In the new assignment, I will use Pandas to create a summary dataframe for riding-sharing data by city type and use Matplotlib to create a multiple line graph for the total weekly fares for each city type
+In this assignment, I will use Pandas to create a summary dataframe for riding-sharing data by city type and use Matplotlib to create a multiple line graph for the total weekly fares for each city type.

 ## Results